aitord97/FlaskWebAnnotationServer/README.md

 # FlaskWebAnnotationServer
-Web annotation server using Flask, postgresSQL, docker and docker-compose
+Web annotation server using Flask, postgresSQL, MongoDB, Redis, docker and docker-compose using microservices